Sirious1y/Flask_Explanation_Annotation/README.md

 $ pip install -r requirements.txt
 ```

-5. Initialize back end files by Python (only run this once before each annotation task, e.g., annotating chunk #1 for factual areas):
+5. Initialize back end files by Python (only run this once before each annotation task):
-- Image file IDs, chunk number, task type ("counterfactual" or "factual") variables can be edited in the `init_code.py` file.
 ```cmd
 $ python init_code.py
 ```

-6. Save your CNN model in './model/' folder
+6. Put your CNN model in './model/' folder
+- Currently only pytorch's `.pt` and `.pth` model file are supported.

 7. Start the Flask app in the terminal:
 ```cmd